 One option for community associations to consider is exercising self-help to remedy these conditions, if allowed under the governing documents for the community.
 Most community association documents allow the association, acting through the board of directors, to enter upon any property, fix or remove a violation of the documents, and assess the costs of doing so back against the property owner.
 This is called self-help or abatement.
 Typically, the governing documents will also require specific notice to be given to the property owner.
-Using this self-help authority will allow an association to enter the property, take the minimal actions necessary to bring property into compliance with the
+Using this self-help authority will allow an association to enter the property, take the minimal actions necessary to bring the property into compliance with community standards, and assess the costs back against the bank or new owner.